f32c/arduino/README.md

 Our FPGA f32c soft core contains already SPI in VHDL source so adding support for additional SPI ports for those who need them hardware accelerated should be fairly simple.

+CRC-based uploading or upload verify.
+Currently a blind upload of compiled MIPS or RISC-V binary is sent to the device so strange bugs may appear due to serial transmission errors.